SkylineCommunications/dataminer-docs/develop/EPM_Integration_Training/EpmIntegrationTrainingAbout.md

 uid: EpmIntegrationTrainingAbout
 ---

-# About the EPM Integration Training package
+# EPM Integration Training

+To get started with EPM integration, you can install the EPM Integration Training package.
+This package contains all the necessary components to understand, navigate, and get hands-on with an EPM solution.

 ## Installation

-The EPM Integration Training package provides you with all the necessary components to understand, navigate, and get hands-on with an EPM solution.

 If your DataMiner System is connected to dataminer.services, you can deploy the package directly from the [DataMiner Catalog](https://catalog.dataminer.services/details/b661f936-d6e7-447c-baee-f0a5503e75b4).
 Otherwise, you can download it from the Catalog and execute it on one of the DMAs in your cluster.

 You can install the package on a single DMA.
 If more DMAs are present in the cluster, the package will utilize at most three DMAs to create a front-end element, two back-end elements, and three collectors, distributing them across the DMAs as follows: